 Interestingly, our two leaders have performed rather averagely.
 Platinum Biomax being the better of the two (due to the slightly better flicker rates and much quieter fans).

-MitoHQ have done well and this round will see them move off the bottom of the table.
+MitoHQ have done well and maybe this round will see them move off the bottom of the table.

 Speaking of which, let's see the updated points table after 4 rounds: